 Homeostasis.
 Ocular wellness.
 Corneal nerve hypersensitivity.
 Neurosensory abnormalities.

-The definition is not the committee’s only new news about dry eye, but, at this point, it is the only publicly announced information.
-Presented in part at the ARVO meeting in May, the report is slated to appear in its entirety in print this month.
+The definition is not the committee’s only new news about dry eye, but, at this point, it is the only publicly announced news.
+Presented in part at the ARVO meeting in May, the report is slated to appear in its entirety in print next month.
 It is officially known as the Tear Film & Ocular Surface Society Dry Eye Workshop II (TFOS DEWS II).

 Redefining dry eye was a critical objective of the committee.